Ennoriel/svelte-awesome-color-picker/src/routes/sections/60-Api.md

 #### Accessibility notice

-The component can display an accessibility notice that updates the WCAG contrast grades by using the `a11yVariant` component override and the `isA11y` props.
+The component can display an accessibility notice that updates the WCAG contrast grades by using the `a11yVariant` component override.

 The contrast between 2 colors is a value between 1 and 21.
 It is computed with [the colord a11y plugin library](https://github.com/omgovich/colord) based on [WCAG 2.0 guidelines for contrast accessibility](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).